alvarodemig/UNet-for-N-levels-in-Keras/README.md

-# UNet for N levels in Keras
+# UNet Generalization for N levels in Keras

 Implementation os the Convolutional Nerual Network proposed in the paper:
 **"U-Net: Convolutional Networks for Biomedical Image Segmentation"**,